-Founded in 1871, Geneseo is one of the premier public liberal arts colleges in the country.
-Nationally recognized for excellence and value in the liberal arts, Geneseo is known for its exceptional faculty, its welcoming atmosphere, and its reputation for producing fiercely loyal alumni.
+Founded in 1871, Geneseo is a premier public liberal arts college.
+Nationally recognized for excellence and value in the liberal arts, Geneseo is known for its exceptional faculty, its welcoming atmosphere, and its reputation for producing successful alumni

 Located on 220 acres in the historic Village of Geneseo, and a short drive from Rochester and Buffalo, Geneseo offers a warm environment for learning and discovery.
-The campus embodies the traditions of northeastern colleges with brick walkways, shade trees, and flourishing ivy.
+The campus embodies the classic aesthetic of Northeastern colleges with brick walkways, shade trees, and ivy-draped buildings.

 2018-2019 Incoming Class